lpmi-13/k8s-manifest-dojo/README.md

 - misconfigured health checks
 - misconfigured network policies

 The actual problem will be chosen on startup of the applications, and you'll see there's an issue by querying pod status or looking in container logs.
-There's also a grafana pod with a few dashboards that might also be helpful.
+There's also a grafana pod with a few dashboards based on prometheus data that might also be helpful.

 > NOTE: All of the issues will be with the yaml manifests in the `manifests/application` directory.
 You won't need to change any application code to fix them.